vk1609/lab-jdbc-show-player-skill/README.md

 ### Note:

-Use the below code to retreive the connection details from mysql.properties to establish connection
+Use the below code to retreive the connection details from jdbc.properties to establish connection
 ```
 public static Properties loadPropertiesFile() throws Exception {
 	Properties prop = new Properties();